Prevent and treat ransomware attacks

 - Have a plan and backup systems in place in case of a ransomware attack.

-The IT environment in healthcare companies, hospital systems, and large practices or specialized facilities is getting more complicated, and complexity leads to potential vulnerability.
-Large healthcare providers may be managing multiple systems for patient care and administration, a plethora of network-enabled devices with proprietary software, and hundreds of employees.
-In addition, the pandemic has created new issues – including managing remote workers on the administration side and more significant communication needs on the patient side.
+The IT environment in companies is getting more complicated, and complexity leads to potential vulnerability.
+In addition, the pandemic has created new issues – including managing remote workers on the administration side and more significant communication needs.

 Ransomware is a technique that is used by hacker groups with the result of compromising a system or network, encrypting the files so users don’t have access, and demanding payment usually in the form of cryptocurrencies to have the files unlocked.
 Ransomware usually happens at the end of the compromise.
 The breach occurs days, weeks or even months beforehand, allowing hackers to get in and see what they can access.
 The initial access can be a phishing email including a malicious link or a login through a remote desktop.

-- Type of data: For many people, personal health records are the most private data they have, and healthcare firms are heavily regulated to protect patients’ privacy.
+- Type of data: For many people, personal identification information is some of the most private data they have, and certain industries are heavily regulated to clients’ privacy.

-- System complexity: Due to mergers and acquisitions in the healthcare space, systems have also had to merge tech networks and processes creating complexity and potential security lapses.
+- System complexity: Companies recently involved in mergers and acquisitions have had to merge tech networks and processes creating complexity and potential security lapses.

-- The growth of telehealth: The use of telehealth, which was accelerated by the pandemic and will continue to grow, adds additional access vectors that need to be secured.
+- The growth of remote working: The need for remote working, which was accelerated by the pandemic and will continue to grow, adds additional access vectors that need to be secured.

 Preparation is Prevention

 Preventing an attack starts with having a plan.
 To begin, educate your employees on protocols such as how to identify suspicious links, set up multifactor authentication, create stronger passwords, and how to select software and vet it for security.
 Advise them not to give user information, passwords, or financial data over the phone or on unsecured sites.